tnagler/RcppThread/README.md

 or the [API documentation](https://tnagler.github.io/RcppThread/).

 Since then, the following **new features** have been added:

+- Printing to the error stream with `Rcerr`.

 - Free-standing functions like `parallelFor()` now dispatch to a global thread pool that persists for the entire session.
 This